Henry Phipps, 1st Earl of Mulgrave: Political career

 With the death of Pitt and the formation of the Ministry of All the Talents in 1806, Mulgrave, along with the other Pittites, went into opposition, but when the Pittites returned to power in 1807, Mulgrave served in various major offices, first as First Lord of the Admiralty (1807–1810), then as Master-General of the Ordnance (1810–1819), and finally as Minister without Portfolio (1819–1820).
 As First Lord he was heavily involved in planning both the successful expedition against Copenhagen in 1807, and the disastrous one to Walcheren in 1809.
 After moving to the ordnance board, Mulgrave became less active politically.
 In 1812, he was created Viscount Normanby and Earl of Mulgrave in the Peerage of the United Kingdom.

-Family

-The Earl of Mulgrave's grandfather William Phipps had married Lady Catherine Annesley, who was the daughter and heiress of James Annesley, 3rd Earl of Anglesey, and his wife, Lady Catherine Darnley (an illegitimate daughter of King James II by his mistress Catherine Sedley, Countess of Dorchester).
-Lady Catherine Darnley had later married John Sheffield, 1st Duke of Buckingham and Normanby, and hence Henry Phipps, 1st Earl of Mulgrave, was the step-great-grandson of the 1st Duke of Buckingham and Normanby.

-Lord Mulgrave married Martha Sophia, daughter of pottery manufacturer Christopher Thomson Maling, at St Michael's, Houghton-le-Spring in 1795.
-He died in April 1831, aged 76, and was succeeded by his eldest son, Constantine, who was later created Marquess of Normanby.
-His second son was the Hon.
-Sir Charles Beaumont Phipps and his third, Edmund Phipps, a lawyer and author.
-The couple's fourth son, the Hon.
-Augustus Frederick (b.
-1809) became honorary canon of Ely.
-Of their five daughters, only one survived childhood.

-The Countess of Mulgrave died on 17 October 1849.
+As Master-General of the Ordnance, Mulgrave approved the transfer of John Nash's Rotunda from Carlton House to Woolwich Common in 1818.
+The building, which had served as a temporary ballroom for celebrations of the allied victory over Napoleon in 1814, was granted to Sir William Congreve, 2nd Baronet, who had succeeded his father as Commandant of the Royal Military Repository.
+On 7 December 1818, Congreve formally requested the building be erected "on the brow of the Hill at the eastern boundary of the Repository Grounds," and Mulgrave's approval enabled its reconstruction in 1819–1820 as a permanent museum for the Royal Artillery, where it remains today.

+Personal life

+In 1795 at St Michael's, Houghton-le-Spring, Lord Mulgrave was married to Martha Sophia Maling (1771–1849), daughter of pottery manufacturer Christopher Thomson Maling.
+Together, they were the parents of five daughters (only one of whom survived childhood) and four sons, including: